 - Overnight at the highest point, Annapurna Base Camp (4130m).

-- Very popular Gurung village Ghandruk and Chhomrong
+- Traverse the popular Gurung village of Ghandruk and Chhomrong.

 Activity